|

 Queen excluder

-A queen excluder is placed above the highest box that the beekeeper will allow the queen to venture.
-It is usually a grid of plastic or metal with holes that allow worker bees to pass through, but not the queen or drones.
+A queen excluder is placed above the highest box the beekeeper will allow the queen to venture into.
+It is usually a plastic or metal grid with holes enabling worker bees to pass through, but not the queen or drones.

 The queen excluder stops the queen bee from laying eggs in the honey supers.
 When this happens, the honey is harder to harvest, and fall management becomes a bigger challenge.